systemslab/popper-paper/paper/paper.md

 No matter how hard we try, there will always be something that goes wrong.
 The context of systems experiments is often very complex and that complexity is likely to increase in the future.
 Perfect repeatability will be very difficult to achieve.
+Recent empirical studies in computer systems [@hoefler_scientific_2015 ;
+@collberg_repeatability_2015] have brought attention to the main issues that permeate the current practice of our research communities.
-We don't aim at perfect repeatability but to minimize the issues we face and have a common language that can be used while collaborating to fix all these reproducibility issues.
+We don't aim at perfect repeatability but to minimize the issues we face and to have a common language that can be used while collaborating to fix all these reproducibility issues.

-## Drawing the line between deploy and packaging
+## Drawing the line between packaging and deployment

 Figuring out where something should be in the deploy framework (e.g., Ansible) or in the package framework (e.g., Docker) must be